ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 2. Plan your steps beforehand

-Load the data and then think in advanced about all the steps of analysis or tasks you could be doing in the notebook.
-You don't need to think the logic rightaway but just keep in mind the steps.
+Load the data and then think in advance about all the steps of analysis or tasks you could be doing in the notebook.
+You don't need to think the logic right away but just keep in mind the steps.

 ```python